Skip to main content

 1. After Workflow Starts

-• The action triggers a set number of days after the workflow begins.
+• The action triggers a specified number of days after the workflow starts, defaulting to 9:00 AM. in your organization’s configured time zone.

 • Commonly used for initial tasks like: